I've Been to the Mountaintop: Excerpts from King's speech

 Regarding economic boycotts, King advocated boycotting white goods as a means of nonviolent protest.
 He said that the individual Negro is poor but together they are an economic powerhouse, and they should use this power to stop support for racist groups and instead empower black businesses.
 Although the industries might not listen to protests, they would be forced to listen to boycotts lest they be driven out of business.
 King named several businesses as targets for the boycott:

+In another message advocating unity and shared burdens, King invoked the biblical story of the Parable of the Good Samaritan, in which a wounded Jewish traveler is rescued by a Samaritan, despite the tension between their respective ethnoreligious groups.
+This story had been of interest to King and his work in the Civil Rights Movement for at least half a decade before this point due to its directive to look past the demographic characteristics of someone in need, or the impact helping another may have on one's own life, and prioritize the moral ideal of Love Thy Neighbor.

-Toward the end of the speech, King refers to threats against his life and uses language that presciently foreshadowed his impending death, but reaffirming that he was not afraid to die:
+Toward the end of the speech, King referred to threats against his life and used language that prophetically foreshadowed his impending death, but reaffirmed his audience that he was not afraid to die for what he believed in:

 Biblical references

 The 'prophetic' language used by King referred to events described in the Biblical book of Deuteronomy.
 In it, Moses, the leader of the people of Israel, leads them to life in the Promised Land.
-Before they reach it, however, Moses is informed by God that, because of an incident in which he did not follow God's directions, he will not reach the land himself, but will only see it from a distance.
+Before they reach it, however, Moses is informed by God that, because of an incident in which he did not believe God (e.g., Num 20:11), he will not reach the land himself, but will only see it from a distance.

 Shortly after, Moses dies, and his successor Joshua leads them into the Promised Land.